 If you conduct meetings with senior business leaders with an objective of getting approval on key messages for important internal and external comms, then this blog is for you.

-The objective of the meeting is to make sure the key messages embedded in the story are correct.
-Even though the objective is to get an approval of key messages, I will make a bold decision to not present the key messages right till the end of the meeting.
+The objective of the meeting is to make sure that the key messages embedded in the story are correct.
+Even though the objective is to get an approval of key messages, I will make a bold decision to not present the key messages till right at the end of the meeting.

 Why such a decision?

-This happens because when we do not establish context for our audience.
-In the absence of context and presence of confusion, the audience relies on what seems most comfortable to them, an intellectual disagreement.
+This happens because when we do not establish context for our audience, and in the absence of context and presence of confusion, the audience relies on what seems most comfortable to them, an intellectual disagreement.